 - Are battery operated and need their batteries replaced – but you’re not going to do it right now.

-- A part of something else, but you can’t get your hands on it right now.
-Like a puzzle piece that you know you still have the puzzle (but you can’t get your hands on the puzzle because it’s hiding in a packed box somewhere).
+- A part of something else – but you can’t get your hands on it right now.
+Like a puzzle piece from a puzzle you still have but you can’t get your hands on because it’s hiding in a packed box somewhere.

 Finding a home for our random bits and broken things

 So why not have a home for these items until you can reunite them, or fix them?
-The home is a box, the “Fix it, Find it Box” to be exact.
+The home is a box, the “Fix it, Find it Box” to be exact and it is the key to organise random bits.
 It could be a spare shelf or drawer, or a box.
 You could set up two separate boxes if that suits your home better.